llvm/torch-mlir/README.md

 ## All the roads from PyTorch to Torch MLIR Dialect

 We have few paths to lower down to the Torch MLIR Dialect.
- - ONNX as the entry points.
+ - ONNX™ as the entry points.
  - Fx as the entry points

 ## Project Communication